Virtual Roots of Real Polynomials: General tools

 \end{enumerate}

 \end{proposition}

 \demos

-Parts (1) and (3) are easy considering the different cases appearing in the formula ($\star$).
-Next we prove part (2) which is no more than proving that the real root of a monotone polynomial in an interval varies continuously with the coefficients.
+Items \emph{1} and \emph{3} are easy considering the different cases appearing in the formula ($\star$).
+Next we prove item \emph{2} which is no more than proving that the real root of a monotone polynomial in an interval varies continuously with the coefficients.
 Let $(a,b,P)$ be an element in ${\cal S}_d$ and $\epsilon$ a strictly positive element of $\R$.
 We search for a $\delta$ giving the continuity of the function ${\cal R}_d$.